 Using the patio paver calculator is very simple.
 Here's a short set of instructions:

 1. Determine the area of your patio.
-Start by choosing whether your patio is a **single rectangle** or if it has a different shape, in which case you need to divide it into identical rectangles to make the calculation easier.
+Start by choosing whether your patio is a single rectangle or if it has a different shape, in which case you need to divide it into identical rectangles to make the calculation easier.
+Head to Omni's square footage calculator for a quick estimation.

 NOTE: Don't worry if the shape of your patio is impossible to divide into rectangles of the same size.
 If the sizes of its subareas differ, just calculate the material in each one by choosing the single rectangle option, and then sum the results up.